griga23/shoe-store/OpenSourceFlinkLab.md

 NOTE 2: You can find more information about Temporal Joins with Flink SQL [here.](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/table/sql/queries/joins/#temporal-joins)

+HINT: Stop INSERT into customer_keyed_os and then start the insert again with `ingestion_time`.
+Then rerun the query, you should see output!
+Think and try this, this will clear many concepts.

 ## 3. Connect MYSQLDB with Flink